avdebor/Relvise/README.md

 # Relvise

-Relvisetitle is open-source and easy to modify adaptive html&css&js tamplate with features like animation, cookie popup, contact form e-mail validation and many other.
+Relvise is open-source and easy to modify adaptive html&css&js tamplate with features like animation, cookie popup, contact form e-mail validation and many other.

 ## Demo